lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 As for the `LSBQe, <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html>`_ an "English-generic" version of the AToL is made available.
 Unlike the LSBQe, however, it is not possible to load a generic version of the AToL without customizing it.

-This is due to the fact that while the LSBQe may refer to “the other language”, the AToL is dependent on naming each language under investigation at the top of every page (see `Figure 43 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-atol.html#id2>`_).
+This is due to the fact that while the LSBQe may refer to “the other language”, the AToL is dependent on naming each language under investigation at the top of every page (see `Figure 43 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-atol.html#id2>`_ "the **English** Language is...")

 .. figure:: figures/atolfigure24.png
       :width: 600
       :alt: Screenshot of a generic AToL file

-      Figure 45 - Generic AToL file EngZzz_Eng_GB
+      Generic AToL file EngZzz_Eng_GB

 Firstly, as seen in `Figure 22 <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id3>`_ you must open the generic file and **“save as”** in order to make a copy ready for customisation.

 After that, change the “versionID” and “versionName” to reflect your customization.
 Following the English and Scots example presented `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id8>`_, this would be :file:`[EngSco_Eng_GB]`

-Your file name should match your “versionID”, which must follow the ISO standard code sequence.
+Your file name should match your “versionID”, which must follow the ISO standard code sequence (see the note )

 .. (see XX for standard code sequence generating > add in localisation link once section has been completed).